MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

 1. Build the Fabrikam driver (slicer template only)

     - Build and obtain the driver package.
-This creates a x64 folder with the slicer part.
+This creates an x64 folder with the slicer part.

 1. Adding the custom slicer